-(s) Retirement benefits
+(t) Retirement benefits

 Full-time employees of the Company's subsidiaries, consolidated VIE and its subsidiaries in the PRC participate in a government mandated multi-employer defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
 Chinese labor regulations require that the subsidiaries and VIEs of the Company make contributions to the government for these benefits based on certain percentages of the employees' salaries.
 The Group has no legal obligation for the benefits beyond the contributions made.
-The total amounts for such employee benefits, which are expensed as incurred, were USD1,362 thousand and USD1,930 thousand for the years ended December 31, 2011 and 2012, respectively.
+The total amounts for such employee benefits, which are expensed as incurred, were USD1,362 thousand, USD1,930 thousand and USD3,243 thousand for the years ended December 31, 2011, 2012 and 2013, respectively.

-(t) Share-based compensation
+(u) Share-based compensation

 The Group measures share-based compensation at the grant date based on the fair value of the award determined using the Black-Scholes option pricing model.
-As the Group has only granted share options with service-only condition, the Group elected to recognize compensation costs net of estimated forfeitures on a straight line basis over the requisite service period, which is generally the same as the vesting period.
+As the Group has granted share options and restricted shares with service-only condition, the Group elected to recognize compensation costs net of estimated forfeitures on a straight line basis over the requisite service period, which is generally the same as the vesting period.
 The amount of compensation cost recognized at any date is at least equal to the portion of the grant-date value of the award that is vested at that date.

-(u) Government subsidies
+(V) Government subsidies